fangq/mmc/mmc/trunk/README.txt

   velem_onecube.dat   -- volume of each element

 The input file of the example is onecube.inp, where we specify most of the simulation parameters.
-The input file reads
+The input file follows the same format as in MCX (certain fields are no-longer used).
+It looks like the following

  100                  # total photon number
- 17182818             # RNG seed, negative to generate 2 8 0.0              # source position (mm)
+ 17182818             # RNG seed, negative to generate
+ 2. 8.
+0.             # source position (mm)
  0. 0.
 1.             # initial incident vector
  0.e+00 5.e-09 5e-10  # time-gates(s): start, end, step
- onecube              # mesh id: name stub to all mesh files 1 3 10 50            # no longer used
- 1 60 10 50           #
- 1 60 1  20           #
- 1                    #  num of media (not used) 1.010101 0.01 0.005 1.0  # scat(1/mm), g, mua (1/mm), n
- 4       1            # detector number and radius (mm) (not used) 30.0    20.0    1.0  # detector 1 position (mm)
+ onecube              # mesh id: name stub to all mesh files 3                    # index of element (starting from 1) which encloses the source 4       1            # detector number and radius (mm) (not used) 30.0    20.0    1.0  # detector 1 position (mm)
  30.0    40.0    1.0  # ...
  20.0    30.0    1.0
  40.0    30.0    1.0

-The mesh files are linked through the mesh id (specifying the name stub).
+The mesh files are linked through the mesh id (a name stub).
+If the index to the element that enclosing the source is not known, please use "tsearchn" function in matlab/octave to find out.
+Examples are provided in mmc/examples/meshtest/createmesh.m.

 To run the simulation, you should run run_test.sh bash script.
 If you want to run mmc directly from the command line, you can do so by typing